Birth date: July 7, 1940

 August 15, 1965 - The Beatles play for a crowd of 55,000 people at Shea Stadium in New York.

-August 29, 1966 - Last scheduled Beatles concert, at Candlestick Park in San Francisco.
+August 29, 1966 - The Beatles schedule their last concert at Candlestick Park in San Francisco.

 1968 - Starr acts in the movie "Candy."